drewcrawford/command-rs/README.md

-command-rs is an experimental async API for [std::process::Command].
+command-rs is an experimental async API for [std::process::Command](https://doc.rust-lang.org/std/process/struct.Command.html).

 For IO, this crate uses the [Kiruna](https://github.com/drewcrawford/kiruna) async library, and it can be considered the implementation of the [Kiruna manifesto](https://github.com/drewcrawford/kiruna) in the context of processes.